cloudtruth/cloudtruth-cli/README.md

 CloudTruth CLI profiles are a way of organizing the application's configuration data into multiple named groups.
 Profiles, in this sense, are unrelated to configuration values in your CloudTruth account.
 They simply allow you to configure the CloudTruth CLI for multiple organizations or multiple API keys with different access restrictions.
-By default, the profile named _default_ will be used, but you can select the active profile with the `--config` flag:
+By default, the profile named _default_ will be used, but you can select the active profile with the `--profile` flag:

-`cloudtruth --config my-profile parameters get my_param`
+`cloudtruth --profile my-profile parameters get my_param`

 ### Switching Active CloudTruth Environment